 Managing ankle pain can drastically change your daily life, so it’s always best to see a doctor at the initial indications of injury.
 If non-surgical techniques have not been effective, surgery can help you get back to normal.

 For the first few weeks after you are home from surgery, it is natural to feel some pain and discomfort in your ankle area.
 You may also find that doing even the slightest of activities tires you out, or aggravates the pain.

-It is important to give your ankle complete rest for at least the first 2 weeks after the surgery.
+It is essential to give your ankle complete rest for at least the first two weeks after the surgery.
 Once the initial rest phase is over, you can start with a few tips to effectively manage the pain and keep it in check.